New fast-spreading Covid variant ‘Centaurus’ has arrived in UK as cases soar

 “We need to accept that we’re now living with a higher level of risk than we used to.”

-The World Health Organisation (WHO) has said Covid-19 remains a global emergency, almost two and a half years after it was first declared.
+The World Health Organisation (WHO) has said Covid remains a global emergency, almost two and a half years after it was first declared.

-The Emergency Committee, made up of independent experts, said in a statement that rising cases, ongoing viral evolution and pressure on health services in a number of countries meant the situation was still an emergency.
+The UN agency’s emergency committee, made up of independent experts, said in a statement that rising cases, ongoing viral evolution and pressure on health services in a number of countries meant the situation was still an emergency.

 The number of new coronavirus cases reported worldwide have risen for the fifth week in a row while the number of deaths remains relatively stable, WHO reported on Thursday.